Idaho Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Yes, your vehicle is insured during shipment.
-All carriers we work with must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before your shipment begins, we verify that each carrier's insurance is valid and active.
+Yes, your vehicle is insured when you ship it through us.
+All of our carriers must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before we assign a carrier to your shipment, we verify that their insurance is valid and active for the entire duration of your transport.

-We recommend scheduling your pickup at least two to three weeks in advance for Idaho shipments.
-This gives carriers time to bundle your vehicle with others heading the same direction, which helps you get better pricing.
+For car shipping in Idaho, we recommend scheduling your pickup at least 2-3 weeks in advance.
+This gives carriers time to bundle your vehicle with others heading in the same direction, which helps keep costs down.

 Idaho-specific timing considerations: